BenjaminTendler/MotionCorrectionDWSSFP/README.md

 # MotionCorrectionDWSSFP

+This repository provides software associated with ongoing work performing motion-estimation in DW-SSFP.
+The software is subject to change at any moment whilst the project is under development.
+For any questions, please email benjamin.tendler@ndcn.ox.ac.uk.

+---

-This database contains example software to:
+This repository contains example software to:
 - Perform forward simulations of DW-SSFP timeseries data incorporating motion corruption in a single voxel, and subsequent parameter estimation from the DW-SSFP signal (VoxelSimulationExample.ipynb)
 - Perform forward simulations of DW-SSFP timeseries imaging data incorporating motion corruption (ImageSimulationExample.ipynb)